flashbots/flashbots-docs/docs/flashbots-protect/additional-documentation/bundle-cache.md

 ## Create a Bundle ID

-To start addding transactions to a bundle, first create a bundle ID.
+To start adding transactions to a bundle, first create a bundle ID.
 We recommend using a UUID (v4).
-You can generate a UUID at [uuidgenerator.net](https://www.uuidgenerator.net/version4) or with any uuid library.
+You can generate a UUID at [uuidgenerator.net](https://www.uuidgenerator.net/version4) or with any UUID library.

 ## Connect to Flashbots Protect with Bundle ID